 Because of your harsh or negative thoughts and feelings about yourself and others, you may develop mental health issues like depression and anxiety.
 These problems make you feel miserable and can even keep you from functioning well in your daily activities.

 However, you can change this.
-You don't have to wait for someone else to offer you their complete affection, passion, and commitment.
-That's because you can give yourself your first dose of unconditional love.
+You don’t have to wait for someone else to offer love to you, or their complete affection, passion, and commitment.
+That’s because you can give yourself your first dose of unconditional love.

 One therapy option is to talk to a licensed counselor at BetterHelp.com for online help in learning to love yourself more.
-They can also help you deal with any depression, anxiety or other mental health issues.
+They can also help you deal with any depression, anxiety or other mental health issues, feelings, or concerns.
 Whether you learn it through study and experience or you also have the help of a counselor, loving yourself can change your entire outlook on life!